nsaylan/cohort-7-21/aws/projects/Project-503-Capstone-Project-Blog-Page-App-(Django)-on-AWS-Environment/Readme_solution_student.md

 ```

 ## Step 15: Create Route 53 with Failover settings
 Come to the Route53 console and select Health checks on the left hand menu.
-Click "create health check"
+Click create health check
 Configure health check

 ```text